VaeluxV/MQTT-User-creation-script/README.md

 ---

 You can also download manually, then run this script standalone.
+(Must be running as root!)

 The config must contain both the anonymous auth setting as well as the password file location.
 I might add more options for this later.